 The list below represents examples of textbooks that meet the curricular requirements of AP Environmental Science.
 The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
 Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

 - Berg, Linda, Peter Raven, and David Hassenzhal.
 Environment.
 10th ed., New York, NY: John Wiley and Sons, 2018.

 - Chiras, Daniel D. Environmental Science.
 10th ed., Boston, MA: Jones and Bartlett, 2016.

 - Friedland, Andrew and Rick Relyea.
 Environmental Science for the AP® Course.
-3rd ed., Bedford, Freeman, and Worth, 2019.
+4th ed., New York, NY: Bedford, Freeman, and Worth, 2023.